Director

 Graduate Student, Clinical Science (PBS)

-Liam is a first year Clinical Science PhD student in the Clinical Neuropsychology major area of study.
-He obtained his BA in Psychology from the University of California, Irvine, and was raised in Northern California.
+Liam is a second year Clinical Science PhD student in the clinical neuropsychology major area of study.
+He obtained his BA in psychology from the University of California, Irvine, and was raised in northern California.
 His research interests orbit aging trajectories both pathological and healthy, as well as related biomarkers in imaging and blood.
 Outside of the lab, he loves to cycle, weightlift, and travel.
 You are sure to find him with a cup of tea or coffee in hand.

 Bryan